Tips for Getting Hired With VIPKID

 - Read through the vocabulary words and the sentence patterns the students are expected to use

-- Check to see what prior knowledge is listed for the student.
+- Check to see what prior knowledge is listed for the student, if any is given.

 - You can use the prior knowledge (what the student already knows), along with the vocabulary and sentence patterns the students are supposed to use for the lesson, and plug those in to your teaching.

 *background- make sure you have a nice background!
 This is one of the items you will be scored on during your mock class, but it doesn’t have to be anything expensive.
 I ordered a stick on world map to put on the wall behind me, but you could find an inexpensive one at Target, or maybe even the Dollar Store.

 *lighting-this is another thing they’ll be grading you on during your mock class!
 Make sure you have good lighting.
 Here are a couple of good videos and articles on the importance of lighting…